-Major Vascular Events after Transient Ischaemic Attack and Minor Ischaemic Stroke: Post Hoc Modelling of Incidence DynamicsAtanassova P.A. · Chalakova N.T. · Dimitrov B.D.b
+Major Vascular Events after Transient Ischaemic Attack and Minor Ischaemic Stroke: Post Hoc Modelling of Incidence DynamicsAtanassova P.A.a · Chalakova N.T.a · Dimitrov B.D.b

 aDepartment of Neurology, Medical University, and bInformation Services Section, Medical University Hospital St. George, Plovdiv, Bulgaria